BnMcGn/warflagger/src/texts/reference-guide.md

 Try to find the whole, uncut interview.
 If you can't get the whole thing, post what you have.
 We can, in dire cases, reach out to the interviewee for amendments and confirmation.

 For video evidence, try to locate the longest uncut version.
-Confirming alternate angles are also appreciated.
+Are there any other videos of the same moment from other cameras?
+Alternate angles are always appreciated.

 ### Clean